pr4bh4sh/AppiumWithPOMandCucumber/ReadMe.md

 ##### Find the webdriver events logs @ ```reports/Loginfo.log```

 ### Note
 - For this project Appium server is started from command line manually.
-Appium server can be stared programatically from `AppiumDriverLocalService`
+Appium server can be stared programmatically from `AppiumDriverLocalService`
 - Code is written and test using real/physical device.
 - In current implementation ScreenShots are taken only in case of failure.
 - Pages does not have all locator, only the required one to complete the scenario are collected.